Log-in/Sign-up

 The first Monday evening of each unit at 8:00pm, I will be leading a one-hour discussion about some of the tricky multiple-choice questions from the AP CLASSROOM assignment, to help students gain more understanding of both the historical content and how to 'think strategically' about MCQ's for the exam.

 The class will again have a lively website with many ways for students to interact with one another, debate issues, react and respond to one another’s essays, post history interviews, view history lectures, listen to history podcasts, and much more.
 We also have a direct link and free full access to our online text, THE AMERICAN YAWP, along with many excellent resources that we will use regularly.
-Our site also has links to many other US history sites on the web, including several other free online survey texts.
+Our site also has links to many other US history sites on the web, including several other free online survey texts, just in case students might want further resources.
+You won't need to purchase any 'test prep' books for the APUSH exam.

 The class website is password protected to insure privacy as the students learn together.
-The 2024-2025 website will be updated and ready for action by August 9, 2024, so students with 'free time' then can begin to get acquainted with each other and with the course website.
-The class will formally begin with student submission of their Summer Book Review on August 20, 2024.
+The 2025-2026 website will be updated and ready for action by August 8, 2025, so students with 'free time' then can begin to get acquainted with each other and with the course website.
+The class will formally begin with student submission of their Summer Book Review on August 20, 2025.

 To help students keep on top of course work, I send out a weekly Sunday evening APUSH Update via email (and I also post these to our course website), which includes study tips, review ideas, further explanations, optional quickie bonus assignments, and more.
 Students are required to post a weekly Assignment Log, detailing their study accomplishments for each week.

-Instructor Qualifications: This will be my 29th year leading this class online with homeschool students, and I have also completed four different one-day College Board workshops on teaching AP US History-- including a summer workshop focusing on the changes for the re-designed APUSH exam, and several full-day or 3-day seminar workshops on US history offered through the Ashbrook Institute for Teaching American History, and many online sessions for teachers via the Gilder Lehrman Institute of American History.
+Instructor Qualifications: This will be my 30th year leading this class online with homeschool students, and I have also completed four different one-day College Board workshops on teaching AP US History-- including a summer workshop focusing on the changes for the re-designed APUSH exam, and many one-hour webinars and full-day or 3-day in-person seminar workshops on US history offered through the Ashbrook Institute for Teaching American History, and many online sessions for teachers via the Gilder Lehrman Institute of American History.
 I am a PA certified teacher, and have a BA from Carnegie Mellon University and graduate work in education at Indiana University of Pennsylvania.
-My strongest qualification may be that all four of my own adult children have taken the class and have received very high rankings on the AP US exam, and the student scores from this class are in general much higher than the national average-- and that my own US history personal library threatens to require yet another bookshelf very soon.
+My strongest qualification may be that all four of my own adult children have taken the class and have received very high rankings on the AP US exam, and the student scores from this class are in general much much higher than the national average-- and that my own US history personal library threatens to require yet another bookshelf very soon.
 I also love learning with and from my students, and each year I am awed by the abilities and the strong *initiative* of so many of the teens taking part in this course.
 Do read the student reviews of this class to gain a greater feel for the way we learn together in APUSH.

-APPLICATION FORM IS NOW UPDATED FOR 2024-2025 SCHOOL YEAR!
+APPLICATION FORM IS NOW UPDATED FOR 2025-2026 SCHOOL YEAR!
 CLICK HERE-- this is a GOOGLE FORM for you to submit your application online!

 Old Map Feature: The First Transcontinental Map of the U.S. - Great River Arts